axelvaldez/radical-companies/_posts/Posts/2022-11/2022-11-14-the-revised-radical-foundation.markdown

  <p>Therefore, decentralization is enough for a foundation because it implies transparency.</p>

 <h1>Experimentation</h1>
  <p>I was never very happy with the combination of Explicit Alignment and Experimentation under Practices.
-I have now realized that Explicit Alignment is a tool&mdash;,one that is key and absolutely necessary, but it&rsquo;s just a tool.
+I have now realized that Explicit Alignment is a tool &ndash; one that is key and absolutely necessary, but it&rsquo;s just a tool.
 Experimentation, on the other hand, applies to every <span class="_paradigm">RADICAL</span> practice.</p>

 <h1><span claa="_paradigm">RADICAL</span> Tools</h1>
  <p>Speaking of tools, these are the ones we have come up with so far,</p>